stoicflame/enunciate-gradle/README.md

 ## Applying the plugin

+### Gradle 2.1+

-Use the plugin mechanism (Gradle 2.1+) to load the plugin:
+Use the plugin mechanism to load the plugin:

 ```
 plugins {
-  id "com.webcohesion.enunciate" version "0.9.1"
+  id "com.webcohesion.enunciate" version "2.0.0"
 }
 ```

-Or for older Gradle versions:
+### Older Gradle versions

 ```
 buildscript {